A society is judged by how well it cares for its most vulnerable.

-The Care Coordination Wellness Action Teams of Cecil and Harford Counties or WATCH program assists citizens who are having difficulty maintaining their health OR have visited the emergency department at least 5 times OR been admitted to the hospital 3 times in the last 12 months.
-A hands-on program, the WATCH Team Community Health Workers, Social Workers, and Nurses visit residents in their home to help solve issues that might be keeping them from achieving their best health including, but not limited to:
+The Care Coordination Wellness Action Teams of Cecil and Harford Counties or WATCH program assists citizens over age 65 who are having difficulty maintaining their health OR have visited the emergency department at least 5 times OR been admitted to the hospital 3 times in the last 12 months.
+A hands-on program, the WATCH Team consists of Community Health Workers, Social Workers, and Nurses who visit residents in their home to help solve issues that might be keeping them from achieving their best health including, but not limited to:

 - transportation issues

 - assistance with medical appointments

 If you or someone you know could benefit from a home visit or video consultation, contact the WATCH program at 1-800-515-0044.
 This program is offered free of charge.